Friday June 26 | 11.30 – 12.30 ET | Online

 However, the question looms of how labor market needs of this scale can be met.
 The current migrant population in OECD countries is at 119 million–far short of the estimated 400+ million needed in the not-distant future.
 All stakeholders would benefit from a system through which actors cooperate to better facilitate labor mobility, but face risks and constraints from cooperation which prevent this.

-In this event, we will discuss these constraints to coordinated action on labor mobility, and how external support could help address these constraints.
-In response to existing gaps in this support, we will discuss the design of a new organization, Labor Mobility Partnerships (LaMP) which will work with governments, the private sector and employers, ‘mobility industry,’ financiers, and civil society to increase rights-respecting labor mobility, ensuring workers can access employment opportunities abroad.
+In this event, our speakers discussed these constraints to coordinated action on labor mobility, and how external support could help address these constraints.
+In response to existing gaps in this support, they discussed the design of a new organization, Labor Mobility Partnerships (LaMP) which will work with governments, the private sector and employers, ‘mobility industry,’ financiers, and civil society to increase rights-respecting labor mobility, ensuring workers can access employment opportunities abroad.